webdevsuperfast/ra-widgets-animate/readme.txt

 = Do I need to install SiteOrigin Panels to be able to use the animation? =

 No, the fields will attached itself to existing widgets on 'Widgets' screen in WordPress.
 If you have SiteOrigin Panels installed, the 'Animation' tab will be added to SiteOrigin Panels 'Widget Styles'.

+= How can I set Animate on Scroll settings globally without having to edit each widgets?

+You can set the global settings through `Settings > RA Widgets Animate > AoS Global Settings`.

+= I have Animate on Scroll already, how can I disable the AOS script on your plugin to prevent conflict?

+You can disable Animate on Scroll scripts and styles through `Settings > RA Widgets Animate > AoS Scripts Settings`.

 == Screenshots ==